Serving Springfield | Arlington | Alexandria | Fairfax

 - The system sprays blindly into the supposed infested areas where there may not necessarily be mosquitoes, meaning some chemicals are wasted.

 - It can also be argued that there exists a certain level of pesticide resistance, meaning a number of mosquitoes might survive the spray even if they do come into contact with it.

 - Misting is not consistent with Integrated Pest Management principles.
 It is therefore not the optimal method of exterminating pests.

 Choosing between mist and barrier systems

 When it comes down to it, barrier systems are proven to work better at killing mosquitoes and tend to be a safer method.
 They also cost less than misting systems and are far more environmentally friendly, meaning you can feel safe and assured about pest control in and around your home.
-If you’re still confused about which method works best for you, give the experts at Connor’s Termite & Pest Control a call!
-We can help you decide which mosquito treatment is best for you and your family.Back to Mosquito Exterminators – Control – Abatement
+If you’re still confused about which method works best for you, give the experts at Ehrlich Pest Control, formerly Connor’s a call!
+We can help you decide which mosquito treatment is best for you and your family.Back to Mosquito Exterminators, Control & Abatement

 Mosquito Repellents: Mist vs. Barrier Systems in Virginia